Hetav21/youtube-scraper/README.md

-# YouTube Channel Scraper
+# YouTube Channel Data Scraper

-This project implements a YouTube channel scraper designed to extract various statistics and information from a YouTube channel page, utilizing Axios, Cheerio and Express .
+A YouTube channel scraper that extracts key statistics such as rank, subscribers, views, and more using Axios, Cheerio, and Express.
+It also tracks performance trends with daily, weekly, and monthly averages.

 ## Scraping Functions